 For the bean balls-

 - 26.8 oz black beans that's 2 boxes OR cans, drained and rinsed well

 - 1 C gluten-free rolled oats

-- 3 Tbsp mixed nuts no peanuts, finely chopped (or substitute ground flaxseed)
+- 3 tablespoon mixed nuts no peanuts, finely chopped (or substitute ground flaxseed)

-- 2 tsp liquid smoke natural hickory flavor
+- 2 teaspoon liquid smoke natural hickory flavor

 - 2 medium fresh sage leaves

 - ⅔ C whole berry cranberry sauce no gelatin!

 - Preheat oven to 375º.
 Add all bean ball ingredients to a food processor (I use an 11-cup, but this recipe fills only half), and PULSE until mixed, but NOT paste- you want half of it to be chunky.

 - Using a mini ice cream scoop (or your hands, but that can get messy), transfer bean ball mixture one scoop at a time to a baking sheet covered in parchment paper.
 Bake for 20 minutes, or until golden brown.